 Governmental Fund Financial Statements.
 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-Expenditures are recorded when the related fund liability is incurred, except for compensated absences, which are recognized as expenditures to the extent they have matured.
+Expenditures are recorded when the related fund liability is incurred.
+Room occupancy taxes collected and held by Transylvania County and taxes receivable by Transylvania County on behalf of the Authority at year-end to be remitted to the Authority, are recognized as revenue.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 The Authority considers all revenues available if they are collected within 60 days after year-end.